kletobias/p2022/_posts/2025-04-17-spotlight-hyperparameter-tuning-with-hydra-optuna-and-mlflow.md

 # Spotlight: Hyperparameter Tuning with Hydra, Optuna, and MLflow

+> **Note**: This article references the academic demonstration version of the pipeline.
+> Some implementation details have been simplified or removed for IP protection.
+> Full implementation available under commercial license.

 This project integrates Hydra configs, Optuna optimization, and MLflow tracking to streamline hyperparameter tuning:

 - **Hydra Config**: Each model’s tuning parameters—such as `n_estimators` or `alpha`—are declared in YAML (e.g., [rf_optuna_trial_params.yaml](../model_params/rf_optuna_trial_params.yaml)).
 Hydra merges these configs at runtime, preventing duplication and confusion.